Admissibility and field relations: Constructions

-Assume on the contrary $D\leq G$ is a metacyclic group for which $S(D,\mH)\leq 1$.
-Then $X(D,\mH)\leq |D||\mH|$.
-A metacyclic subgroup $D\leq \G$ contains at most $2$ transpositions.
-We shall split the proof into two cases according to whether $D$ contains one or two transpositions.
+Assume on the contrary $D\leq \G$ is a metacyclic group for which $S(D,\mH)\leq 1$.
+Then $X_n(D,\mH)\leq |D||\mH|$.
+A metacyclic subgroup of $\G$ contains at most $2$ transpositions.
+We shall split the proof into two cases according to whether $D$ contains two transpositions or at most one.